wp-plugins/polylang/readme.txt

 == Changelog ==

-= 0.9.6 =
+= 0.9.6 (2012-11-26) =

 * It is now possible to query the terms by language using the WordPress function 'get_terms'
 * Bug correction: search for empty string in default language displays posts in all languages when hiding the URL language information for default language
 * Bug correction: completely reworked the canonical redirection introduced in 0.9.5 which created more problems than it solved
+* Bug correction: ajax for media translations does not work
-* Tests done with WordPress 3.5 beta RC1
+* Started tests with WordPress 3.5 beta RC1

 = 0.9.5 (2012-11-13) =